 In 2001, the Minnesota Legislature amended Minn.
 Stat. § 124D.10.
 See 2001 Minn.
 Laws, 1st Sp.
 Sess. ch.
 6, art.
 2, §§ 20-26.
 It specifically made charter schools subject to many statutes that apply to school districts.

-It also mandated that the audits of charter schools be conducted in compliance with Minn.
-Stat. § 6.65, which mandates legal compliance audits and the promulgation of this Legal Compliance Audit Guide.
+It also required that charter schools be audited in compliance with Minn.
+Stat. § 6.65; which requires legal compliance audits and the promulgation of this Legal Compliance Audit Guide.
 Minn.
 Stat. § 124D.10, subd.
 8(i).

-In response to these legislative directives, this section 9 has been added to the Legal Compliance Audit Guide.
+In response to these legislative directives, this section 9 was added to the Legal Compliance Audit Guide.
 Please note that charter schools must also comply with the Uniform Financial Accounting and Reporting Standards (UFARS) for Minnesota schools.
 See section 8.